Slavery and the Second Amendment: Slave Patrol Militias

-However, the wording was changed to appease slave owners.
+However, the wording was changed to appease the slave states.
 Why?
-Because prominent
+Was

-militias.
-As H. M. Henry noted: "Slavery was not only an economic
+militias?
+As H. M. Henry noted: "Slavery was not only an economic and industrial

-and industrial system ... it was a gigantic police system."
-This tyrannical
+system ... it was a gigantic police system."
+Each

-Unfortunately, if the free states wanted to have a Union, they would have to
+Unfortunately, if the free states wanted a Union, they would have to

-make a “deal with the Devil” in the form of a terrible compromise with the slave
+make a "deal with the Devil" in the form of a terrible compromises with the slave

 second terrible compromise can be found, ironically, in the Second Amendment.

-And that second terrible compromise is allowing innocent children to be gunned
+And that compromise is now allowing children to be gunned

 down in schools like Columbine and Sandy Hook, thanks to the NRA and its

-by Michael R. Burch, an editor and publisher of Holocaust poetry, Trail of
+by Michael R. Burch, an editor and publisher of Holocaust, Trail of

-In his recent U.C.
+In his U.C.
 Davis Law Review article "The Hidden History of the Second

 Amendment," Professor Carl T. Bogus of the Roger Williams University School